Securing Retrieval-Augmented Generation: A Taxonomy of Attacks, Defenses, and Future Directions: Attack Mechanisms

-A third line studies corpus-scale multi-turn extraction and pivoting. \emph{RAGCRAWLER}~\cite{yao2026ragcrawler} formulates knowledge-base stealing as an adaptive coverage problem, using a knowledge-graph-guided state to plan extraction queries systematically.
-In hybrid RAG settings, \emph{Retrieval Pivot}~\cite{thornton2026retrievalpivotattacks} reveals that a semantically retrieved vector seed can pivot into sensitive graph neighborhoods during expansion, highlighting how the transition between retrieval mechanisms can cause leakage.
+At a larger scale, extraction becomes a coverage or pivoting problem and shifts to the T2 target. \emph{RAGCRAWLER}~\cite{yao2026ragcrawler} treats knowledge-base stealing as adaptive coverage planning with a knowledge-graph-guided state, and \emph{Retrieval Pivot}~\cite{thornton2026retrievalpivotattacks} shows that a semantically retrieved vector seed can pivot into sensitive graph neighborhoods in hybrid RAG.

-Overall, this family shows that privacy risk in RAG extends beyond parametric memorization to interface-level recovery of external non-parametric knowledge.
-The core threat is no longer private information stored in model parameters during training, but what attackers can infer or extract from the external knowledge substrate through retrieval-coupled interaction.